m1zukash1/Dont-touch-the-spikes-godot-clone/README.md

 ## Note
 In order to test out the project you do not need to download it's source and run it in Godot.
 I provided exports for Windows and Android platforms in the Release tab.

+Also the game is now available to play on the web here: https://m1zukash1.itch.io/dtts-remade-in-godot

 ## Game Screenshots